mark-watson/LM_Studio_BOOK/manuscript/apitools.md

 # Tool Use / Function Calling

-The key to effective tool use with local models that aren't specifically fine-tuned for it is to guide them with a very structured prompt.
-You, dear reader, essentially create a "template" that the model learns to fill in.
-Alternatively some combinations of models and client API libraries provide built-in functionality that we implement explicitly in this chapter.
+The key to effective tool use with local models that aren't specifically fine-tuned for a specific application is to guide them with a very structured prompt.
+Dear reader, we can work around not having built-in supported tool use by creating a "template" that contains information about available tools we write ourselves and include in the template the names and arguments of each tool.
+Alternatively some combinations of models and client API libraries provide  the built-in functionality that we implement explicitly in this chapter.

-The advantage of "building it ourselves" is the flexibility of being able to use most models and libraries.
+The advantage of "building it ourselves" is the flexibility of being able to use most models, libraries and inferencing platforms.

+Before we look at more complex tools we will first look at a simple example that is a common example: a tool to use a stubbed out wether API.

 ## An Initial Example: a Tool That is a Simple Python Function

 The first example in this chapter can be found in the file **LM_Studio_BOOK/src/tool_use/weather_tool.py** and uses these steps:

-- Define the Tools: First, I need to define the functions that the AI can "call."
+- Define the tools: First, I need to define the functions that the AI can "call."
 These are standard Python functions.
 For this example, I'll create a simple get_weather function.
-- Create the Prompt Template: This is the most critical step for local models.
+- Create the prompt template: This is the most critical step for local models.
 I need to design a prompt that clearly explains the concept of tools, lists the available tools with their descriptions and parameters, and provides a format for the model to use when it wants to call a tool.
 The prompt should instruct the model to output a specific, parseable format, like JSON.
-- Set up the LM Studio Client: I'll use the openai Python library, configured to point to the local LM Studio server.
+- Set up a client for using the LM Studio service APIs: we use the openai Python library, configured to point to the local LM Studio server.
 This allows for a familiar and standardized way to interact with the local model.
-- Process User Input: The user's query is inserted into the prompt template.
+- Process user input: The user's query is inserted into the prompt template.
-- Send to Model & Get Response: The complete prompt is sent to the Gemma model running in LM Studio.
+- Send a prompt to a model and get a response: In this example a complete prompt is sent to the Gemma model running in LM Studio.
-- Parse and Execute: Check the model's response.
+- Parse  the JSON response and execute a local Pyhton function in the client script: Check the model's response.
 If it contains the special JSON format for a tool call, then we parse it, execute the corresponding Python function with the provided arguments, and then feed the result back to the model for a final, natural language response.
 If the initial response from the model doesn't contain a tool call, then we just use the response.

 ```python
 from openai import OpenAI